Montana-Media-Arts/460_GameEngines-Fall2023/modules/week-7/_posts/2017-03-30-conclusions.md

 # Weekly Conclusions

-This week was all about adding to an existing project by create a scene using the tilemap, adding collectibles, and enemies.
+This week was all about adding to an existing project by creating a UI elements.